Titouan72/twitterLocalisationDC/README.md

 I checked on the csv if the said location exist, if yes, the job is done.

 But if there is not? no problem!

+You know what we say...
+'We are the average of our friends'

+So...
 We take the followers of the target and check the location of those ones and we make a geoPlot that we can check on figures to check patterns:

 geoPlot are made like this: